jgonera/webspecter/README.md

 Each feature has its own `context`, `browser` and a jQuery-like function `$`. jQuery is *not* used internally, so don't expect 100% compatibility.

-See details below on how to use them.
+See details below on how to use them or [WebSpecter examples][] for more real life use cases.

 ### Browser object